barrettk/AnaerobicDigestion/readMe.md

 ### Prerequisites and Running the App

-Prior to running the command make sure you have the following necessary packages:
+Prior to running the command make sure you have R installed, along with the following necessary packages:
 ```
 pkg <- c("shiny", "shinyAce", "shinydashboard", "dplyr", "knitr", "plyr", "tidyverse", "cowplot",
          "wrapr", "extrafont", "polynom", "ggplot2", "shinyWidgets", "gridExtra", "rmarkdown", "kableExtra",